 Priority will be given to Early Career Investigators (ECI) (maximum 8 years since obtaining their PhD at the time of application) and PhD students working on INNOGLY-defined topics within working groups.

-Awards throughout the annual grant period will be made to support scientific excellence, and to support a variety of researchers with respect to gender equality, career stage, affiliation, and nationality.
+Awards throughout the annual grant period (for the GP3) will be made to support scientific excellence, and to support a variety of researchers with respect to gender equality, career stage, affiliation, and nationality.

 How can you apply?

 This is a step-by-step guide to applying for an STSM and the criteria by which STSM applications will be assessed.
 More in-depth information can be found at the new Annotated Rules: https://www.cost.eu/uploads/2021/10/COST-094-21-Annotated-Rules-for-COST-Actions-Level-C-2021-11-01-1.pdf).
 Please contact Marko Anderluh (STSM coordinator) (marko.anderluh[AT]ffa.uni-lj.si) if you have any queries.